 - Resurrecting the Past: Braxiatel's plans come together.
 Robyn tries to kill Bernice, but Hass kills Robyn first and accidentally starts a trans-temporal war.

 - Escaping the Future: Everybody dies.
 But that's okay, because all of history (and established continuity) is completely rewritten.

-- Writing Around Trademarks: Not so much this as keeping distance from the parent series — Daleks and Cybermen can appear, but nobody goes any further than occasional accidental references to the "Doct..." before stopping themselves.
+- Writing Around Trademarks: Not so much this as keeping distance from the parent series — Daleks and Cybermen can appear as they're covered under a separate licence, but in stories not featuring the Doctor, nobody goes any further than occasional accidental references to the "Doct..." before stopping themselves.